 The objective of the Foundation is directed towards funding research into the cause, diagnosis, prevention and treatment of disease or malfunction of the brain, spine and nerves.

 The Neurosurgical Research Foundation Inc. was formed in 1963 and was the first of its kind in Australia.
 The objective of the Foundation is directed towards funding research into the cause, diagnosis, prevention and treatment of disease, injuries or malfunction of the brain, spine and nerves.

 Neuroscience researchers are looking for ways to improve treatments which can save lives of children and adults living with these neurosurgical and neurological conditions.

-You can also download our information brochure here.
+You can also access our latest NRF information brochure.

 The NRF was established in 1963 and since inception it has made grants in excess of $4.3 million to support neurosurgical research and to establish academic research positions at the University of Adelaide.